 No incompatible changes.

-are now available again in regular expression operators and functions such as
+for digit, are now available again in regular expression operators and functions such asregexp_extract()

 Currently, Impala 2.0.x does not function on CPUs without the SSE4.1 instruction set.
 This minimum CPU requirement is higher than in previous versions, which relied on the older SSSE3 instruction set.
 Check the CPU level of the hosts in your cluster before upgrading to Impala 2.0.